NoiseFrk900/dark-horse/README.md

 This theme only works with termguicolors support.

-Add the grapes.vim file to .vim/colors/
+Add the dark-horse.vim file to .vim/colors/